Nomagno/Halfive/docs/HWVM_SPEC.md

 jcz (4) V1 - jmp TO V1 *IF* 0xFFFF IS ZERO (0)
 add (5) V1 V2 R3 - ADD V1 AND V2, WRITE THE RESULT TO R3.
 SETS CARRY/ZERO FLAGS APPROPIATELY
 sub (6) V1 V2 R3 - SUBSTRACT V2 *FROM* V1, WRITE THE RESULT TO R3.
 SETS CARRY/ZERO FLAGS APPROPIATELY
-and (7) V1 V2 R3 - PERFORM A BINARY 'and' ON V1 AND V2, WRITE THE RESULT TO R3
+and (7) V1 V2 R3 - PERFORM A BINARY 'and' ON V1 AND V2, WRITE THE RESULT TO R3.
+SETS ZERO FLAG APPROPIATELY
-or (8) V1 V2 R3 - PERFORM A BINARY 'or' ON V1 AND V2, WRITE THE RESULT TO R3
+or (8) V1 V2 R3 - PERFORM A BINARY 'or' ON V1 AND V2, WRITE THE RESULT TO R3.
+SETS ZERO FLAG APPROPIATELY
-xor (9) V1 V2 R3 - PERFORM A BINARY 'xor' ON V1 AND V2, WRITE THE RESULT TO R3
+xor (9) V1 V2 R3 - PERFORM A BINARY 'xor' ON V1 AND V2, WRITE THE RESULT TO R3.
+SETS ZERO FLAG APPROPIATELY
-not (10) V1 R2 - PERFORM A BINARY 'not' ON V1, WRITE THE RESULT TO R2
-cmp (11) V1, V2 - SUBSTACT V2 *FROM* V1, BUT *WITHOUT* SAVING THE RESULT.
+not (10) V1 R2 - PERFORM A BINARY 'not' ON V1, WRITE THE RESULT TO R2.
+SETS ZERO FLAG APPROPIATELY cmp (11) V1, V2 - SUBSTACT V2 *FROM* V1, BUT *WITHOUT* SAVING THE RESULT.
 SETS CARRY/ZERO FLAGS APPROPIATELY
 subs (12) ID - SEE SECTION BELOW sube (13) ID - SEE SECTION BELOW